goblint/analyzer/docs/sas21-artifact-description.md

 # SAS21 Artifact Description

+The artifact is a Virtual Box Image based on Ubuntu 20.04.1.
+The login is goblint:goblint.
 ## Validation

 ### Step by Step Instructions
-TODO: update for Docker container running and paths
+Navigate to the folder `~/analyzer`.
+All paths are given relative to it.

-1. Run the script `./update_suite_traces.rb`.
-This takes ~20 min (see note below).
+1. Run the script `../bench/update_bench_traces.rb`.
+This takes ~25 min (see note below).
-2. Open the results HTML `./bench_result/index.html`.
+2. Open the results HTML `../bench/bench_result/index.html`.
 3. Validate results with the paper:
     1. The table cells give analysis time in seconds for each benchmark (along the left) and each analysis (along the top).
 These are illustrated by Figure 2 in the paper.